skiss10/ably-multiplayer-chatgpt/README.md

 ![The UI of the chat app we'll build.
 It is a window with speech bubbles for text.](https://cdn.glitch.com/0cb30add-c9ef-4c00-983c-e12deb0d4080%2Fchatapp.png?v=1612279601157)
 *The UI of the app we'll build with this walkthrough*

 We'll build a realtime chat app that runs in the browser.
 It will be built upon the Next.js [create-next-app](https://nextjs.org/docs/api-reference/create-next-app) template, it will contain a React component which will use Ably to send and receive messages.
 We'll also write a Next.js serverless function which will be used to connect to Ably.
-Further, users of the chat application will be able to query ChatGPT and prompt it to share responses in the group chat.
+Further, users of the chat application will be able to query openai and prompt it to share responses in the group chat.

-# How to prompt ChatGPT?
+# How to prompt openai?

-It's as simple as following whatever prompt you want to provide to ChatGPT with "Hey ChatGPT... 'prompt'".
-So if you want to ask ChatGPT about Tony Stark, you would publish the following into the chat:
+It's as simple as following whatever prompt you want to provide to openai with "Hey openai... 'prompt'".
+So if you want to ask openai about Tony Stark, you would publish the following into the chat:

-Hey ChatGPT...
+Hey openai...
 Who is Tony Stark?

 TODO - add image